 CSO provides news, analysis, and research on security and risk management for IT security professionals.
 It is another site presented by IDG.

 Daniel Miessler is a cybersecurity professional and writer in San Francisco.
 Besides a blog, Miessler’s site offers a podcast, newsletter, tutorials, and IT projects.

 Dark Reading shares news about new cyberthreats, vulnerabilities, and technology trends.
 The site is an online community of thought-leading security researchers, chief information security officers, and technology specialists.

-Data Insider offers articles on data protection, security, threat research, industry insights, and other cybersecurity issues.
-It is a blog from Digital Guardian.
+Data Insider a blog from Digital Guardian, offers articles on data protection, security, threat research, industry insights, and other cybersecurity issues

 Forbes’ Cybersecurity blog shares articles about security, hacking, malware, viruses, and other IT issues.

 GlobalSign’s blog shares articles about security, IoT, quantum computing, and other IT issues.
 GlobalSign provides identity and security solutions.